Billericay: Georgian and Victorian eras

 In the Georgian period many excellent examples of the period's houses were built in Billericay.
 One of those remaining today is Burghstead Lodge in High Street, which used to house the library.
-A number were demolished in the 1980s to make way for new developments, notable examples being on Western Road.
+The Town Hall was built in 1830 at 94 High Street.

-In the town, the Union Workhouse was built in 1840 to continue to implement the Poor Law.
-Parts of this building were later incorporated into what was St. Andrew's Hospital.
+The Billericay Poor Law Union was created in 1835 to serve the town and several surrounding parishes.
+It built a workhouse in 1840 on Norsey Road.
+Parts of this building were later incorporated into St Andrew's Hospital.

 The railway arrived in Billericay in 1889; the station is situated on a branch line from the Great Eastern Main Line between Shenfield and Southend-on-Sea.
+In 1899, Billericay's market, the reason for the town's establishment is recorded for the last time, though there were short-lived revivals.

 20th century

 In 1916, during the First World War, a German Zeppelin airship was shot down during an aerial battle over Billericay.
 During its fiery demise, it narrowly missed the High Street, crashing into a field off Greens Farm Lane.
 A plaque was erected at the site in 2016, to commemorate 100 years since the incident.

 Parts of the aluminium frame can be seen at the Cater Museum in Billericay High Street.

 Recent research has indicated that this may be identified with the 'ghost Zeppelin' of Tonbridge which was allegedly seen floating over that town earlier in the day.

-St Andrew's Hospital, which was formerly the site of the town's Victorian workhouse, continued to function as an important communal building.
-From 1973, it housed the internationally renowned Regional Plastic Surgery and Burns unit until this was relocated to Broomfield Hospital, Chelmsford in April 1998.
-After the relocation, most of the hospital was redeveloped into housing.
-The listed buildings remain intact but are now residential.
+The former workhouse became St Andrew's Hospital, which housed the internationally renowned Regional Plastic Surgery and Burns unit from 1973 until this was relocated to Broomfield Hospital, Chelmsford in April 1998.
+After the relocation, most of the hospital was redeveloped into housing, with the listed old workhouse buildings being converted to residential use.

 Geography

-Billericay is within the London Basin and lies on a mixture of London clay, Claygate Beds and Bagshot Beds.
-Near the High Street, there is a change in soil type from sandy to clay, which gives rise to local underground springs.
-Open spaces include Norsey Wood, Mill Meadows Nature Reserve, Queen's Park Country Park, Sun Corner, and Lake Meadows.
-Hanningfield Reservoir and South Green are nearby.
-Billericay contains Billericay School, Mayflower High School and St John's School.
+Open spaces

+Billericay has two main parks, Lake Meadows and the Queen Elizabeth 2nd Playing Field (usually known as Sun Corner).
+The other urban open spaces are much smaller.

+There are several open spaces on the urban edge; the mixed use park at Hannakins Farm to the north-west includes a number of playing fields, Queens Park Country Park, also to the north-west, is managed as a nature reserve, as is Norsey Wood and Mill Meadows on the eastern side of the town.
+Norsey Wood and Mill Meadows act as 'green wedges' in that they extend from the open countryside to the centre of town.

-Mill Meadows is a local nature reserve near the centre of Billericay, one of the finest ancient meadow systems in Essex.
+Both Mill Meadows and Norsey Wood are environmentally valuable and sensitive, and have, in part or whole, been designated as Site of Special Scientific Interest (SSSI) as a result.
+Mill Meadows is a local nature reserve near the centre of Billericay.
 Centuries of grazing have created the ideal conditions for a wonderful diversity of wild flowers, fungi, insects and invertebrates, many of which are very rare.
-It also contains an area of 16.63 acres (6.73 ha) that has been declared as a Site of Special Scientific Interest (SSSI) for its unimproved neutral grassland.
+It contains an area of 16.63 acres (6.73 ha) that has been declared as a Site of Special Scientific Interest (SSSI) for its unimproved neutral grassland.